Have you tried an English pea salad?

 Perfect for making in advance, this vegetable salad travels well and is ideal for picnics, lunchboxes and get togethers all year round.

-It's easy to vary the ingredients too, so that you can use up the leftovers in the fridge to make a new meal.
+It's easy to vary the ingredients as well, so that you can use up the leftovers in the fridge to make a new meal.

 Even better, it's child friendly too.